johnbeve/BFO-Organization/docs/index.md

 ## Location

-The 2022 International Conference of Biomedical Ontologies (ICBO 2022) will be held in 2022 at the [University of Michigan](https://umich.edu/), Ann Arbor, MI, USA.
+The 2022 International Conference of Biomedical Ontologies (ICBO 2022) will be held in 2022 at the [Michigan League](https://uunions.umich.edu/league/), [University of Michigan](https://umich.edu/), Ann Arbor, MI, USA.

 ## Conference Dates
 - **September 25-28, 2022** (Sunday-Wednesday)